Different Perspectives on FLP Impossibility: Introduction

 The proof of non-termination rests on the combined effect of two conditions: i) the contingency of agreement on the content of the initial values; and ii) a choice based on an implicit assumption.

 \textbf{Contingency of Agreement}

 Using the rules of arithmetic, it is impossible to always produce binary value from a random set of data.
 Counting the votes of an even number of voters for two candidates occasionally produces a tie.
 Regardless of how small the probability is for a tie, its possibility is certain.
 This arithmetical fact does not itself lead to consensus protocols’ possible non-termination, unless something within the protocols ensures that it does.
-This ‘something’ is a critical implicit assumption, which is not considered as an assumption by the system model used to prove the FLP theorem.
+This ‘something’ is a critical implicit assumption in the system model used to prove the FLP theorem.

 \textbf{The Implicit Assumption}